tmoreton/trckfi/outstatic/content/posts/iras-vs-401ks-choosing-retirement-plan.md

 publishedAt: '2023-10-13T14:25:45.000Z'
 ---

 Planning for retirement is a crucial aspect of financial success.
-As you embark on your journey towards a comfortable retirement, it's essential to understand the various retirement plans available and choose the one that best aligns with your financial goals.
+As you embark on your journey toward a comfortable retirement, it's essential to understand the various retirement plans available and choose the one that best aligns with your financial goals.
 In this article, we'll explore two popular retirement account options – Individual Retirement Accounts [(IRAs)](/blog/types-of-ira-investing) and [401(k)s](/blog/401k-retirement-plans-guide-for-smart-saving) – and highlight the key considerations when deciding which one to opt for.

 ## Individual Retirement Accounts (IRAs)